the-release/the-release.github.io/CONTRIBUTING.md

 ## Proposing a Change

-Contributions on The Release are made in the form of pull requests.
+Contributions to The Release are made in the form of pull requests.

 ### Proposing an Article